benisjammin/starwars/README.md

 Star Wars Map Project
 ============

+*Primary contributors/authors: B_n, J_ss*

-## This is an audacious, outlandish, and way-too-big-to-handle project, attempting to reconcile from the many
+This is an audacious, outlandish, and way-too-big-to-handle project, attempting to reconcile from the many
 sources, Legends and Canon alike, a single comprehensible resource for visualising and accessing the Star Wars galaxy.

 #### Legends versus Canon